Skip to main content

 The Science Learning Area, including its whakataukī, informs this subject's Significant Learning.
 This learning is critical for students to know, understand, and do in relation to the subject by the end of each Curriculum Level.
 This covers knowledge, skills, competencies, and attitudes.
 It also includes level-appropriate contexts that ākonga will encounter in their education.

 There are four Big Ideas in Physics, Earth and Space Science.
-The nature of this subject as a discipline means aspects of Significant Learning often relate to more than one Big Idea, and vice versa.
+The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas, and vice versa.

-Title: Earth and space systems are dynamic and interact with each other
+Title: The Earth and space are dynamic and interact with each other

 Big Idea Body:

-Interactions in our Solar System are observable and interconnected.
-Interactions between the Sun, Moon, and Earth produce the tides, the occurence of day and night, lunar cycles, eclipses, and the seasons.
+We can observe interactions in our Solar System.
+Interactions between the Sun, Moon, and Earth produce the tides, day and night, lunar cycles, eclipses, and seasons.
 Latitude and the Earth’s rotation contribute to heat distribution within the atmosphere and hydrosphere, affecting climate and the circulation of matter and energy on Earth.

-Understanding these interactions supports a comprehension of our place in the Solar System and beyond.
-Different knowledge systems bring different perspectives to the relationships between people, the Earth, and space systems.
-Maramataka draws on knowledge and understanding of Earth and space systems to inform planting and gathering food in Aotearoa New Zealand.
+Recognising how these interactions affect Earth helps us to appreciate our place in the Solar System and beyond.
+Different knowledge systems bring different perspectives to the relationships between people, the Earth, and space.
+Maramataka draws on knowledge and understanding of Earth and space to inform planting and gathering food in Aotearoa New Zealand.

 Big